 - Expand to online courses and breakout groups over time, as needed

 You also want to make sure that you can offer this all in one place, under your brand, and instantly available on every platform–the web, as well as on an iPhone, iPad, and Android app.
 When it comes to bringing people together before, during, and after a virtual conference, take advantage of the speed and immediacy of mobile apps.
 Don’t rely on the web alone.

 Recommended Virtual Conference Platform: A Mighty Network.
 A Mighty Network offers a best-in-class community and event experience, and is unique in offering online courses, sub-groups, and the ability to charge for membership within its website builder.
-Plus, it offers the entire experience under your brand and available on web and mobile apps, too.
+Plus, it offers the entire experience under your brand and available on web, iPhone, iPad, and Android app.

 For your main stage programming, you want to set up an “one-to-many” video experience where you and your speakers or guests can be on screen, and your audience can comment via live chat that you can see and respond to in real-time.
 If possible, assign someone separate from the speaker and host to manage the live chat, offering notes and resources throughout the talk.

 For your breakout sessions, you want something different.
 Instead of the “one-to-many” live stream, you want to enable a “many-to-many” video experience, where everyone in the small group is on video and can speak when called on.
 In this set up, you want the breakout session facilitator to be able to: